FD30/FD60 - Ironmongery Suitability & Installation Guide

 These hinges may be included in door assemblies subject to compliance with the specification below:

-- It must be ensured that the correct number of hinges are fitted, to ensure that the door leaf is supported for the full fire resistance period.
+- The correct number of hinges are fitted as recommended by the hinge manufacturer, to ensure that the door leaf height is supported for the full fire resistance period.

 - The slots for the hinges in the door leaf and frame must be cut tightly, such that there are no gaps around the hinge components /intumescent material when the hinges are installed.

-- Hinge position to be set 200mm from top of door, 200mm from bottom and third hinge set nominally 300mm below top hinge.
+- Hinge positions to be set 200mm from top of door, 200mm from bottom of door, third hinge set nominally 300mm below top hinge.
+Additional hinges equi-spaced.

 - All hinge positions must be fitted with intumescent gasket kits supplied by the hinge manufacturer (as per test evidence for the hinge type).

-- (FD60) At least 10mm width of intumescent strip must be continuous past the hinge locations :i.e between the hinge and the stop.
+- (FD60) At least 10mm width of intumescent strip must be continuous past the hinge locations: i.e between the hinge and the stop.
+Hinge Type C1001131 (FD30).
+2no.
+10 x 4 additional intumescent seals in the hardwood frame reveal, hinge side.

 A variety of locks/latches are suitable.